 Does your current plan still measure up?
 You may be happy with the coverage you have now and want to keep it.
 But make sure you carefully review the updated terms of your plan.
 That way, you won't be surprised by any changes to benefits, deductibles, or other parts of coverage that you do not want or need.

 If both you and your spouse or partner work, does it make sense to share a plan?
 Or should you each keep one through your own employer?
 Go over the choices from each employer to see which offers the better, more affordable plan.

 Do others recommend the plan you are considering?
 Look into organizations that rate insurance companies.
 For example, the National Committee for Quality Assurance, a health care nonprofit, ranks more than 500 private health plans.

 Which plans cover the doctors and services you want or need?
-If you like the doctor that you see now, make sure she is in your plan's network.
+If you like the doctor that you see now, make sure they are in your plan's network.
 If not, going to a doctor “out of network” will probably cost you more.

 If you use complementary or alternative treatments such as acupuncture, look for a plan that covers them.